actionml/harness/install.md

 ```
 harness start # you will get a status message printed
-harness add -c /path/to/some/engine.json # get a success response
+harness add !!path to the engine's JSON params file!! # get a success response
 ```

-You now have an empty Contextual Bandit Engine at the resource-id referenced in the engine.json.
+You now have an empty Engine of the type, `engineId`, and params defined in the Engines config JSON file.

 To send events and make queries see "examples" directories in `java-sdk` and `python-sdk`.

-When you are done playing around remove the Engine since is may be set up to mirror input and therefor taking up disk space with events.
+When you are done playing around delete the Engine to clear out the DB and disk used by the Engine.

 ```
-harness delete test_resource # or whatever the engine's resource-id is
+harness delete !!your engineId!! # use the engine's engineId
 # if you want to shutdown the server
 harness stop
 ```